Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 For NOIM witnessing, you will usually need:

-• original identity documents
+• your ID documents

-• divorce or death documents if previously married
+• divorce or death documents if relevant

-Who can witness a NOIM?
+Who can witness it

 In Australia, a NOIM can be witnessed by an authorised person such as:

-• an authorised marriage celebrant
+• a marriage celebrant

 • a justice of the peace